Frequency Analysis for Fun

 That’s where steganography comes in – the science of hiding messages so no one even knows they exist.
 Invisible ink is one form of steganography used, for example, by the French resistance in World War II.
 More bizarre forms have been used over the years though – an Ancient Greek slave had a message tattooed on his shaven head warning of Persian invasion plans.
 Once his hair had grown back he delivered it with no one on the way the wiser.

+Skype was one of the early popular video call applications, eventually replaced by Microsoft Teams.
 When you use Skype to make a phone call, the program converts the sounds you make to a long series of bits.
 They are sent over the Internet and converted back to sound at the other end.
 At the same time more sounds as bits stream back from the person you are talking to.
 Data transmitted over the Internet isn’t sent all in one go, though.
 It’s broken into packets: a bit like taking your conversation and tweeting it one line at a time.

 Why?
 Imagine you run a crack team of commandos who have to reach a target in enemy territory to blow it up – a stately home where all the enemy’s Generals are having a party perhaps.
 If all the commandos travel together in one army truck and something goes wrong along the way probably no one will make it – a disaster.
 If on the other hand they each travel separately, rendezvousing once there, the mission is much more likely to be successful.
 If a few are killed on the way it doesn’t matter as the rest can still complete the mission.

-The same applies to a Skype call.
+The same applies to a video call.
 Each packet contains a little bit of the full conversation and each makes its own way to the destination across the Internet.
 On arriving there, they reform into the full message.
 To allow this to happen, each packet includes some extra data that says, for example, what conversation it is part of, how big it is and also where it fits in the sequence.
 If some don’t make it then the rest of the conversation can still be put back together without them.
 As long as too much isn’t missing, no one will notice.

 Skype does something special with its packets.
 The size of the packets changes depending on how much data needs to be transmitted.
-If the person is talking each packet carries a lot of information.
+If the person is talking, each packet carries a lot of information.
 If the person is listening then what is being transmitted is mainly silence.
 Skype then sends shorter packets.
 The Polish team realised they could exploit this for steganography.
 Their program, SkyDe, intercepts Skype packets looking for short ones.
 Any found are replaced with packets holding the data from the covert message.
 At the destination another copy of SkyDe intercepts them and extracts the hidden message and passes it on to the intended recipient.
 As far as Skype is concerned some packets just never arrive.

 There are several properties that matter for a good steganographic technique.
 One is its bandwidth: how much data can be sent using the method.
 Because Skype calls contain a lot of silence SkyDe has a high bandwidth: there are lots of opportunities to hide messages.
 A second important property is obviously undetectability.
 The Polish team’s experiments have shown that SkyDe messages are very hard to detect.
 As only packets that contain silence are used and so lost, the people having the conversation won’t notice and the Skype receiver itself can’t easily tell because what is happening is no different to a typical unreliable network.
 Packets go missing all the time.
 Because both the Skype data and the hidden messages are encrypted, someone observing the packets travelling over the network won’t see a difference – they are all just random patterns of bits.
 Skype calls are now common so there are also lots of natural opportunities for sending messages this way – no one is going to get suspicious that lots of calls are suddenly being made.